Wise Fees Explained: Money Transfers, Account & Card [2026 Updated]

 ServiceWise fee

-Get local bank details for 10 currenciesFree
+Get local account details for 8+ currenciesNo Wise fee

-5 USD for business customers
+No fee for the first card, and then 5 USD per card for business customers

-Spend currencies you hold using your cardFree
+Spend currencies you hold using your cardNo fee when you have enough money for your purchase

+ATM withdrawalsFirst 2 withdrawals up to a combined total of $100/month with no Wise fee*.
 After this, a fee of 1.5 USD + 2% applies

-Receive USD by wire4.14 USD
+Receive USD by wire: 6.11 USD

 Go to Wise

-Wise international money transfer fees
+Wise money transfer fees

 The costs you pay do vary a little based on your preferred payment method – ACH and wire tend to be the cheapest options, which we’ll look at in more detail later.

 Whichever payment method you pick, you’ll always see the full fee before you confirm the transaction.
-Here are the Wise transfer fees for a few major currencies, when paying by wire transfer as an example:

-TransferWise fee calculator
+Wise fee calculator

-When you arrange a Wise international transfer online or in the Wise app you’ll be able to instantly see the full cost, the exchange rate available, and the estimated delivery time, using the TransferWise fee calculator.
+When you arrange a Wise international transfer online or in the Wise app you’ll be able to instantly see the full cost, the exchange rate available, and the estimated delivery time, using the Wise fee calculator.

 1. Choose the currency you’re sending to and from